JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Search warrant and search warrant affidavit # 2013-115 outlined Alan Smith had not mentioned purchasing or owning a bicycle.
 - That search warrant and search warrant affidavit are both attached to this addendum and Incorporated by reference.
-- <span style="background:rgba(240, 200, 0, 0.2)">Detectives were unable to locate the same bicycle under the previous search warrants.</span>
+- Detectives were unable to locate the same bicycle under the previous search warrants. ^b549s
-- <span style="background:rgba(240, 200, 0, 0.2)">Detectives learned from interviews of Alan Smith's co-workers and acquaintances he was an avid bicyclist.</span>
+- Detectives learned from interviews of Alan Smith's co-workers and acquaintances he was an avid bicyclist. ^tje2j

-- <span style="background:rgba(240, 200, 0, 0.2)">Search warrant # 2013-115 further outlined the same Trek bicycle was recovered abandoned in a green belt in Alan Smith's apartment complex on 03/01/2013, reference Bothell Police report # 13-4723. </span>
+- Search warrant # 2013-115 further outlined the same Trek bicycle was recovered abandoned in a green belt in Alan Smith's apartment complex on 03/01/2013, reference Bothell Police report # 13-4723.
-- <span style="background:rgba(240, 200, 0, 0.2)">Detectives checked outside ATM video surveillance from the US Bank located at 23131 Bothell Everett Hwy which showed a subject riding a bicycle southbound past the ATM on 02/1112013, at 02:24 hours. </span>
+- Detectives checked outside ATM video surveillance from the US Bank located at 23131 Bothell Everett Hwy which showed a subject riding a bicycle southbound past the ATM on 02/1112013, at 02:24 hours.
-- <span style="background:rgba(240, 200, 0, 0.2)">A search of the highway video obtained from the camera at Bothell Everett Hwy (SR 527 SE) and 240th ST SE shows at 02/11/2012, at 04:13 hours, a subject similar to shape and size of a bicyclist riding north bound on 240th ST SE making a left turn and continuing riding north bound onto Bothell Everett Hwy. </span>
+- A search of the highway video obtained from the camera at Bothell Everett Hwy (SR 527 SE) and 240th ST SE shows at 02/11/2012, at 04:13 hours, a subject similar to shape and size of a bicyclist riding north bound on 240th ST SE making a left turn and continuing riding north bound onto Bothell Everett Hwy.
 - There is not enough of a clear image on both videos to depict any physical characteristics of the individual or the bicycle.
 - This is the shortest route to travel {approximately 1.7 miles) from Alan Smith's apartment to Susann Smith residence.

-- <span style="background:rgba(240, 200, 0, 0.2)">Under the authority of search warrant and search warrant affidavit # 2013-49, photographs of Alan Smith were taken including photographs of Alan Smith's bare feet.</span>
+- Under the authority of search warrant and search warrant affidavit # 2013-49, photographs of Alan Smith were taken including photographs of Alan Smith's bare feet.

 - As described in the initial search warrant # 2013-36, a large amount of the victim's blood was present at the crime scene.
 - Also observed at the crime scene were numerous bloody foot impressions.
 - Washington State Patrol Crime Scene Response Team (WSP CSRD processed the scene including taking detail photographs of the bloody foot impressions.
-- <span style="background:rgba(240, 200, 0, 0.2)">Detectives conducted a comparison of the images of the foot impressions from the crime scene against Alan Smith's bare feet images and determined Alan Smith's left foot is similar in shape and size to the left foot impression image taken at the crime scene.</span>
+- Detectives conducted a comparison of the images of the foot impressions from the crime scene against Alan Smith's bare feet images and determined Alan Smith's left foot is similar in shape and size to the left foot impression image taken at the crime scene.

-- <span style="background:rgba(240, 200, 0, 0.2)">Detectives were unable to determine or confirm a positive match of Alan Smith's bare feet to the bloody foot impressions from the crime scene. </span>
+- Detectives were unable to determine or confirm a positive match of Alan Smith's bare feet to the bloody foot impressions from the crime scene.
-- <span style="background:rgba(240, 200, 0, 0.2)">Additionally, your affiant was further not able to obtain detailed foot impressions of Alan Smith's bare feet under the authority of search warrant # 2013--49, due to limited resources and expertise to properly take latent foot and foot castings at the time the warrant was served.</span>
+- Additionally, your affiant was further not able to obtain detailed foot impressions of Alan Smith's bare feet under the authority of search warrant # 2013--49, due to limited resources and expertise to properly take latent foot and foot castings at the time the warrant was served.

 - Washington State Patrol (WSP) Crime Laboratory does not conduct examinations, analysis or comparisons involving human feet.
 - Your affiant was not aware of WSP Laboratory limitations regarding bare feet comparisons at the time warrant # 2013-49 was authorized and therefore only photographs of Alan Smith's bare feet were taken.